Two subtle problems with over-representation analysis

 Quantifying the effect of these problems on precision and recall using simulated expression data

 RNA-seq counts for SRA run accession ERR2539161 were obtained from DEE2 [35].
 This dataset was selected due to its high number of assigned reads (367M).
-A library of 200 random gene sets were generated, each containing 30 genes.
+A library of 200 random gene sets, each containing 30 genes, was generated.
 To generate differential expression profiles, 5% of gene sets were selected to be differentially expressed, with equal numbers of up- and down-regulated pathways.
 Pseudosamples were generated by first downsampling the counts using the thincounts function of the edgeR package v4.2.0 [36] to 20M reads, followed by the addition of some extra variation drawn from a normal distribution with mean of 1 and standard deviation varying between 0.1 and 0.6, this value selected randomly for each gene.
 Three “control” and five “case” pseudosamples were generated.
 For the genes selected to be differentially expressed, expression values were multiplied by a log fold change in the case samples of 0.5 for upregulated genes and -0.5 for downregulated genes.
 Genes that were selected to be both up and downregulated were left unchanged.
 With these expression profiles, DESeq2 was used for differential analysis, and the results were subjected to clusterProfiler which suffers from both problems, clusterProfiler with the background problem fix, clusterProfiler with the FDR problem fix, clusterProfiler with the fixes to background and FDR problems, an ORA function called fora from fgsea bioconductor package v1.30.0 that does not suffer these problems, and fgsea a fast implementation of the preranked gene set enrichment analysis (GSEA) algorithm [37].
 For the ORA functions above, significantly differentially expressed genes with FDR 0.05 were selected for the foreground gene set.
 If fewer than 200 genes were detected as significant, then 200 genes with the smallest p-values were used for ORA, like a previous report [34].
 For fgsea, the DESeq2 test statistic was used for scoring differential expression.
 After enrichment analysis with these approaches, the significant up and down regulated sets were selected and compared to the ground truth to calculate precision, recall and F1 score.
 At each value of added variance, 1000 replications were conducted.
 No set seed was used, but results were similar when run on different computer systems.
-All analyses were undertaken with R v4.4.0 in a Docker container.
+All analyses were undertaken with R v4.4.1 in a Docker container.

 Comparing ORA and FCS methods by downsampling real RNA-seq data

-To understand the sensitivity and false positive rate of ORA and FCS methods, we employed a downsampling approach to a previously published dataset derived from 37 lung cancer patients, having tumor and normal tissues for each patient [38].
+To understand the sensitivity and false positive rate of ORA and FCS methods, we employed a downsampling approach to a previously published dataset derived from 37 lung cancer patients, having tumour and normal tissues for each patient [38].
 These RNA-seq based gene expression counts were downloaded from NCBI GEO under accession number GSE158420.
-After reading them into R, we noticed some gene names converted to dates [39], so we used the HGNChelper package to fix them [40].
-DESeq2 was then used for differential expression analysis correcting for patient-of-origin to identify genes differentially expressed in tumor compared to normal tissue.
+After reading them into R, we noticed some gene names were converted to dates [39], so we used the HGNChelper package to fix them [40].
+DESeq2 was then used for differential expression analysis correcting for patient-of-origin to identify genes differentially expressed in tumour compared to normal tissue.
 FCS was conducted using fgsea using the DESeq2 test statistic to score each gene.
 ORA was conducted using fora, using genes with differential expression FDR<0.05.
 Separate tests were conducted for up- and down-regulated genes.
 For the ORA background, genes with a mean of 10 or more reads per sample on average across the comparison were included.
 Reactome pathways were used.
 For downsampling, sample size was varied between 2 and 30 patients, selected pseudorandomly with a set seed, followed by parallel analysis with fgsea and fora pipelines, using a significance filter of FDR<0.05.
 We then calculated the number of pathways identified in downsampled data that were consistent with the full dataset.
 The number of consistent pathways gives an indication of sensitivity of each method.
 Then, we calculated the number of pathways identified in the downsampled data that were inconsistent with the full dataset.
 The proportion of significant pathways classified as inconsistent provides an estimate of the real false discovery rate.
 This was repeated 50 times at each sample size, and the median values were reported.

 Results